-- 1. The availability and assignment of an approved Field Instructor with the time, motivation and commitment to social work student education. - 2.
-Administrative support for Field Instruction activities as demonstrated by: - a.
+- 1. The availability of appropriate advanced practice contexts (individuals, families, groups, organizations, community) at the agency. - 2.
+The availability and assignment of an approved Field Instructor with the time, motivation and commitment to social work student education. - 3.
+Administrative support for Field Instruction activities as demonstrated by:

+- a.
 Granting the Field Instructor the necessary time for teaching and supervising student(s). - b.
 Providing the student with physical facilities and materials necessary for him/her to function as a professional.
-These include desk space, facilities for privacy in

-- interviewing and tutorial instruction, reimbursement for agency-related travel, and provision of essential clerical services - c.
+These include desk space, facilities for privacy in interviewing and tutorial instruction, reimbursement for agency-related travel, and provision of essential clerical services - c.
 Providing agency sanction for student responsibility for clientele. - d.
-Providing opportunities for students to gain generalist practice experience with individuals, families, groups, organizations, and communities. - 3.
-The opportunity for students to gain practice experience with client systems, including persons from diverse ethnic, racial, and cultural heritages and from age, gender, socioeconomic status different from his/her own background. - 4.
-The agency's support of the educational focus of field instruction by granting time for supervisors to attend conferences, seminars, or workshops on field education sponsored by the Social Work Department. - 5.
-The agency's adherence to social work values and the NASW Code of Ethics. - 6.
-The agency's adherence to a policy of non-discrimination regarding disability, gender, age, religion, racial/ethnic background, sexual orientation and veteran status.
+Providing opportunities for students to gain generalist practice experience with individuals, families, groups, organizations, and communities. - 4.
+The opportunity for students to gain practice experience with client systems, including persons from diverse ethnic, racial, and cultural heritages and from age, gender, socioeconomic status different from his/her own background. - 5.
+The agency's support of the educational focus of field instruction by granting time for supervisors to attend conferences, seminars, or workshops on field education sponsored by the Social Work Department. - 6.
+The agency's adherence to social work values and the NASW Code of Ethics. - 7.
+The agency's adherence to a policy of non-discrimination regarding disability, gender, age, religion, racial/ethnic background, sexual orientation and veteran status. - 8.
+Approval of the agency can only occur after the field coordinator has conducted a site visit.